FilmStack Talk: V.O.D. = Video Open to Discovery?

 We often believe that theatrical is the Philosopher’s Stone of filmaking, the greatest achivement that will transform our movie and career into silver and gold.
 But especially for independent or NonDe filmmakers, with unknown films and largely unknown talent behind and in front of the camera: what we really need is discovery.

 A lot of that is going to come from social media, guerilla marketing + real marketing and more.
 But the film itself needs to be avilable, easily findable and accessible.
 A recent study found that the average movie goer now only goes to the movies 2-3 times per year.
 That is simply not enough casual foot traffic for an unknown movie to be discovered via that venue.
 People are going because they already know what they’re seeing.
-Compare that to digital, where you’ll actually scroll, search, and algorithms will push unknown product on you.
+Compare that to digital, where you’ll actually scroll, search, and algorithms will push unknown product onto you.

 The Major Platforms Are Still Necessary